TerraConstructs/cdk-dynamo-table-viewer/README.md

 # cdk-dynamo-table-viewer

+Original AWS CDK Construct: [cdklabs/cdk-dynamo-table-viewer#](https://github.com/cdklabs/cdk-dynamo-table-viewer#)

-An AWS CDK construct which exposes a public HTTP endpoint which displays an HTML page with the contents of a DynamoDB table in your stack.
+An AWS TerraConstruct which exposes a public HTTP endpoint to display an HTML page with the contents of a DynamoDB table in your stack.

 __SECURITY NOTE__: this construct was built for demonstration purposes and